-Pre-order your copy of There’s a Book in Every Expert.
+Order your copy of There’s a Book in Every Expert.
 It shows you how to write your credibility building book in six months!
-Shipping in the UK is free.
 We are currently unable to ship these books abroad.
 We’ll let you know when that changes.

 Please be patient with shipping.
 I ship through Royal Mail and shipping has been slower than usual throughout the pandemic.

 When you order, please be patient.
 I will ship to you as soon as I receive my stock.
 I will email you when your order is shipped.
 However, please understand that I have no control over how long it takes for your book to get to you after I ship it.
 Royal Mail delivery times have been slower than normal because of the pandemic.

 International shipping information